clara-s-engelke/cli-game-collection/README.md

 ## 💡 INCLUDED GAMES
 Games that are currently included and their features:
 - Number Guesser
+  - numbers between 0 and 100
-  - currently only displaying a random number
+  - hints on the number

 ---